kingces95/kingjs/enumerable/odometer/README.md

 ### Interfaces
 - `Enumerable`: See [@kingjs/enumerable.define](https://www.npmjs.com/package/@kingjs/enumerable.define).
 ### Parameters
-- `bases`: an array of normal numbers specifying the number of "digits" on each wheel of the odometer at each position.
+- `bases`: an array of normal numbers specifying the number of digits on each wheel of the odometer at each position.
 May also be passed as an argument list.
 ### Return Value
-A sequence of arrays composed of the digits produced by an odometer of the specified number of digits and bases.
+Returns a sequence of arrays composed of the digits produced by an odometer of the specified number of digits and bases.
 The generator terminates after every combination has been generated.
 ## Remarks
-A typical odometer increments digits from right to left.
-This odometer increments from left to right (which is why the example calls `Array.reverse()`).
-This is done so digits increment starting at index 0.
+A typical odometer increments digits from right to left however `odometer` increments from left to right so digits increment starting at index 0.
 ## Install
 With [npm](https://npmjs.org/) installed, run
 ```